 Who would like to live forever?
 I don’t want to, but I would like to reach the ripe old age of 100 — healthy and with all systems intact!

 I recently met a scientist who gave me some food for thought on the subject.
 Sorry about the cliché, but honestly, he did.
 His name is Dr. Aric Rogers.
-He’s doing longevity research at the MDI Biological Laboratory in Bar Harbor and just received a $455,000 grant from the National Institute on Aging.
-It will allow him to continue studying the mechanisms in cells that govern longevity.
+He’s doing longevity research at the MDI Biological Laboratory in Bar Harbor and 2017, received a $455,000 grant from the National Institute on Aging.
+It allowed him to continue studying the mechanisms in cells that govern longevity.

 Scientists have known for years that by dramatically reducing calories laboratory animals can live longer and delay or reduce the risk of many age-related diseases.
 Dr. Rogers discovered that when the diet is restricted, a regulatory mechanism called nonsense-medicated decay or NMD, which helps get rid of aberrant or “miscoded” genetic messages, also plays a critical role in extending life.